 There is a small town known as Bordumsa in the Changlang district of Arunachal Pradesh.
-With an elevation of 150 meters, Bordumsa has a population of about 25,368.
+With an elevation of 150 m, Bordumsa has a population of about 25,368.
 This town is mainly the home of a local tribe called Singpho.
 Also, this town is inhabited by various other tribes such as Tai-Khampti, Tai-Khamyang and Tai-Phake.

-'Bordumsa' is said to be a combination of two words, 'bor' which means 'Big' and 'dumsa' which is one of the titles of the Singpho tribe, the original inhabitants of this town.
+'Bordumsa' is said to be a combination of two words, 'bor' which means 'big' and 'dumsa' which is one of the titles of the Singpho tribe, the original inhabitants of this town.
 A lot of tribals belonging to different tribes can still be seen at Bordumsa.
 Additionally, some of the prominent villages of the Bordumsa Circle are Dumsa-village, Goju, Gelenja, Lalung, Giding, Kherem and so on.

 There is a beautiful Buddha Mandir found at Goju, in Bordumsa, along with a huge statue of Buddha at the busy town square.
 There is also a Shiva Mandir which should not be missed seeing.